ujjuboi/DjangoWebSockets-MQTT/README.md

 * Can implement front-end with Django views only
 * Using Mosquitto framework for MQTT communication
 * Dashboard implementation through front-end frameworks like AngularJS.

+Reminder:exclamation: Delete settings.py (specifically secrey key when deploying the app - generate new one)